kevbite/kevbite.github.io/_posts/2014-03-09-testing-workflow-activities.md

 [Test]
 public void MathActivitySetsBookmarkWhenSelectedOperatorNotSet()
 {
   // Arrange.
   var workflow = WorkflowApplicationTest.Create(new MathsActivity() {Number1 = 4, Number2 = 3});

   // Act.
   workflow.TestActivity();

   // Asserts.

-  // Check that the workflow went in to idle when hasnt got all the data required.
+  // Check that the workflow went in to idle when hasn't got all the data required.
   Assert.IsTrue(workflow.WaitForIdleEvent());

   // Check that we set the correct bookmark.
   Assert.True(workflow.Bookmarks.Contains("BookmarkName"));

   // Resume bookmark and check the status.
   Assert.AreEqual(BookmarkResumptionResult.Success,  workflow.TestWorkflowApplication.ResumeBookmark("BookmarkName", Operator.Add));

   // Wait until complete and check it completed.
   Assert.IsTrue(workflow.WaitForCompletedEvent());

   // Check the result of the activity.
   Assert.AreEqual(7, workflow.Results.Output["Result"]);
 }
 ```